USA at the Winter Olympic Games

-Only four athletes have ever won medals at both the Winter and Summer Olympic Games, including Eddie Eagan of United States.
+- Only five athletes have ever won medals at both the Winter and Summer Olympic Games, including Eddie Eagan of United States.
 Eddie was part of America's bobsleigh team in 1932, led by Billy Fiske, which won the gold.
 Eddie was also a boxing champion in the 1920 Games.
 Eagan remains the only person to have won gold medals in both the Summer and Winter Games.
+Another USA athlete to win at both the Winter and Summer Olympics is sprinter and bob-sledder Lauryn Williams.

-The first Winter Olympic gold medallist was Charlew Jewtraw, from Lake Placid in the United States, when he won the 500 meters speed skating title.
+- The first Winter Olympic gold medalist was Charlew Jewtraw, from Lake Placid in the United States, when he won the 500 meters speed skating title.

 - Due to an error in computing the scores, American Anders Haugen was placed in fourth in ski jumping, behind Norway's Thorleif Haug.
 This error was not discovered until 1974, at which time Haugen was awarded the bronze in a special ceremony.